zulip/zulip/docs/production/email.md

   providers
 - The password like `email_password = abcd1234` in `/etc/zulip/zulip-secrets.conf`.

+Note that this assumes your provider is using explicit SSL/TLS via STARTTLS.
+See the [Advanced Troubleshooting section](#advanced-troubleshooting) if your provider uses implicit SSL/TLS on Port 465.

 ### Using system email

 If you'd like to send outgoing email using the local operating